Train to Busan (film series)

-The Train to Busan film series consists of South Korean action-horror zombie films, developed and produced by Next Entertainment World.
+The Train to Busan film series consists of South Korean action-horror zombie films, created by Park Joo-suk and produced by Next Entertainment World.
 The installments include a theatrical movie, an animated prequel that was released in theaters in the international market, and a standalone sequel that had a limited theatrical release.
 Based on an original story by Park Joo-suk, the premise centers around a zombie epidemic outbreak that originates in South Korea.
 Each respective installment details the struggles of the primary characters to withstand the advances of the undead, and survive the events to make their escape.

-The original movie was met with critical and box office success.
-The prequel was also met with positive critical reception, with praise directed at its expansion to the story; while it also attained monetary gains for the studios.
-The sequel however, received mixed reviews from critics with the movie being perceived as inferior to its predecessors.
+The original movie, Train to Busan, was met with critical and box office success.
+The prequel, Seoul Station was also met with positive critical reception, with praise directed at its expansion to the story; while it also attained monetary gains for the studios.
+However, the sequel, Peninsula, received mixed reviews from critics with the movie being perceived as inferior to its predecessors.
 Despite its overall reception, and being released during the COVID-19 coronavirus pandemic impact on the film industry, it was a success financially.

 The franchise will continue, with an American remake in pre-production, and a sequel movie from Yeon Sang-ho in development.

 Films

 Train to Busan (2016)

 A man named Seok-woo, his estranged daughter Su-an, and other passengers become trapped on a speeding train in South Korea during a zombie outbreak.
 As the passengers become overtaken by the undead passengers, and gradually become infected, the number of defenders dwindle as the safety of available space within the railroad vehicle dwindles.
-With each station at each stop proves to also be overtaken, the train continues along as its passengers hope to escape before they are all infected.
+With each station at each stop proving to also be overtaken, the train continues along as its passengers hope to escape before they are all infected.
 Despite insurmountable odds, the father-daughter duo fight to survive by mending their relationship and creating alliances with the remaining passengers, all while overcoming the rising forces of the army of undead plaguing the limited train space.